kristinemlarson/gnssrefl/docs/use_cases/use_sc02.md

 <code>rinex2snr sc02 2021 15 -doy_end 40</code>

-Then you need to make the list of analysis inputs (stored in json format):
+Then you need to make the list of analysis inputs.
+Note the lat/lon/ht is not required if the station is in our database, as this station is:

-<code>make_json_input sc02  48.546  -123.008  -15.049 -e1 5 -e2 13 -h1 3 -h2 12 -peak2noise 3.0 -allfreq True</code>
+<code>make_json_input sc02  0 0 0  -e1 5 -e2 13 -h1 3 -h2 12 -peak2noise 3 -allfreq T -azlist 60 90 90 180 180 220</code>

-Hand edit the json file to remove the unreliable azimuths and the Beidou signals because they are not in the RINEX 2.11 file [Example json file](sc02.json).
+I removed the Beidou signals, but it is not required.
+[Example json file](sc02.json).

 Once you have the json file set up, you can go ahead and analyze all the data with a single command: